 The two important illustrations of the Buddhist sculptural work that progressed during this period were the Standing Buddha of Mathura and the Sitting Buddha of Sarnath.
-The Standing Buddha was build using red sandstone in the 5th century.
+The Standing Buddha was built using red sandstone in the 5th century.

 The sculptures of the Gupta period proved to be a source of inspiration to arts and also to the later dynasties which established here.
 During the 5th century snakes comprised of an important part of the sculptures.
-In the Gupta Empire period the art of Bharhut, Amravati, Sanchi and Mathura amalgamated into one.
+In the Gupta Empire period, the art of Bharhut, Amravati, Sanchi, and Mathura amalgamated into one.

 The composition which was created by the union of these arts gave importance to the feminine figures.
-The turning point of the Gupta Empire sculpture was the use of human figure to indicate an image.
+The turning point of the Gupta Empire sculpture was the use of the human figure to indicate an image.
 Terracotta was very popular during the Gupta reign.

 During the Gupta Empire period, approximately between 4th and 6th century AD, pink sandstone was used to make sculptures in Mathura.
 These sculptures were extremely delicate and had a very high fineness.
-The Gupta Empire art not only influenced its Indian counterparts, but also provided inspiration to other countries in the East Asian region.
+The Gupta Empire art not only influenced its Indian counterparts but also provided inspiration to other countries in the East Asian region.